Accessibility links

 Saturday: Call-In Shows, Panel Discussions, Crossfire -- in which two or more guests offer differing views in a lively debate on important issues of the day in Ethiopia.

-Afaan Oromo broadcasts regional and world news, as well as an array of features on democracy, health, development, agriculture, American stories and more.
-It also presents reports and interviews of special interest to the Oromo population in Ethiopia and the diaspora, including a popular eight-minute weekly (Tuesday) program: Did You Know This about Oromos? and Highlights of the Week (Saturday and Sunday) weekend package shows.
+AFAN OROMO (30 min / seven days a week,1730 UTC / Radio SW and RoTV) Afaan Oromo broadcasts regional and world news, as well as an array of features on democracy, health, development, agriculture, American stories and more.
+It also presents reports and interviews of special interest to the Oromo population in Ethiopia and the diaspora, including a popular eight-minute weekly (Tuesday) program: Did You Know This About Oromos? and Highlights of the Week (Saturday and Sunday) weekend package shows.

-Tigrigna (30 min / seven days a week,1900 UTC / Radio SW and RoTV)
+TIGRINYA (30 min / seven days a week,1900 UTC / Radio SW and RoTV)

-A fast-paced radio show aimed at youth in Ethiopia and Eritrea.
+Gabbina VOA (30 min. / seven days a week, 1700 UTC / Radio SW and RoTV) A fast-paced radio show aimed at youth in Ethiopia, Eritrea and in the diaspora.
 The program explores a range of topics that impact the lives of young people in the region and gives them a forum for expressing their views.
 Among the topics: migration, health, entrepreneurship, technology and innovation, local governance, music, and life in America.
-(Gabina VOA is also re-broadcast on medium wave at 1500 UTC and 1600 UTC).

 XS